nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 2.md

 ### Wu wei
 A concept literally meaning "inexertionm, inaction or effortless action".
 Alan watts called Wu wei not forcing.
 It is the art of sailing, rather than the art of rowing.

+- What does this remind me of?
+	-
+- What is this similar to, and different from?
+- When have I experienced this thing in my life?